 Heini joins up immediately on the “happiest day of his life” and then there is a moment when he receives his HItler Youth uniform which I guess could bring tears to the eyes… The film flopped so probably not… as Heini is told: “(this) is the clothing of the community, of comradeship, of our ideology… It makes us all equal, and gives the same to all and demands the same from all.
 He who wears the uniform does not have desires of his own anymore, he has only to obey.” … So, don’t spill gravy on it!
 Let alone blood … Ahem.

-The book then progresses to obedience and equality as understood by the Nazis being seen with a very positive light.
+The book then progresses to obedience and equality as understood by the Nazis being seen in a very positive light.
 This includes self-sacrifice, the abolition of social barriers and that old Nazi chestnut, racial purity… Then the last part of the book deals with Heini’s murder and for a moment even his Resurrection from his deathbed with a Nazi tune on his lips.
 The ideal Aryan boy of disarming sweetness and gentleness was dead …

 As for the movie version of Quex, it was directed by Hans Steinhoff (1882-1945 plane shot down) who was a stage actor that started directing with the 1921 silent movie Clothes Make the Man.
 He was definitely a Nazi and the right man to direct Quex if not in terms of talent then in enthusiasm.
 He went on to win the Mussolini Cup at the 1941 Venice Film Festival for his movie Ohm Kruger (1940).
 It was another propaganda movie about Boer leader Paul Kruger (1825-1904 pneumonia).
-Steinhoff died while fleeing Berlin on the last flight to Lisbon at the end of the war when his plane was shot down possibly by the Russians killing all on board.
+Steinhoff died while fleeing Berlin on the last flight to Lisbon at the end of the war when his plane was shot down, possibly by the Russians, killing all on board.

 Director Billy Wilder, who fled Nazi Germany, wrote a few scripts for Steinhoff, and said he was: “A man without any talent.
 He was a Nazi, even a hundred percent one.
 But there were also many Nazis who had talent.
 I wouldn’t say that Leni Riefenstahl didn’t have talent … But I say about Steinhoff, that he was an idiot, not because he was a Nazi, but also a bad director.”
 Meanwhile popular German actor Hans Albers (1891-1960 internal bleeding) described Steinhoff as “the greatest arsehole of the century” and actor Otto Fischer (1915-2004) described him as “browner than Joseph Goebbels and blacker than Heinrich Himmler”.
 Bon Voyage and happy flight Hans Steinhoff…

-The screenwriter on the movie saw Bobby E. Luthge (1892-1964) work with the book’s author Schenzinger who wrote the scenario for the movie.
+The screenwriter on the movie saw Bobby E. Luthge (1892-1964) worked with the book’s author Schenzinger who wrote the scenario for the movie.
 Luthge had been a prolific writer during the silents and continued his career into the 1950s.

 Steinhoff engaged what was seen as a strong cast for the movie with Heinrich George (1893-1946 starvation) as Quex’s communist father.
 It was ironic that George really had been a communist before the rise of the Nazis but then he collaborated on many of Goebbels’ propaganda films.
 He died in a Russian internment camp after the war for his collaboration apparently of starvation while other reports say it was after an appendix operation.